-1. Often the only direct way to communicate with Soldiers preparing a group ration is through labelling provided directly on the ration and components themselves.
+1. Often the only direct way to communicate with soldiers preparing a group ration is through labelling provided directly on the ration and components themselves.
 This information is critical to ensure and encourage proper use, consumption, and identify cautions, warnings, or safety of use messages for components where a burn, cut, ingestion or other hazard or safety concern may exist.
 The language issue takes on considerable significance during an exchange of rations among multinational forces which may be necessary due to disruption of supply chains and logistic shortfalls during operations or exercises, particularly in the absence of, or limitations in joint training, exposure or use of exchanged ration systems.

-2. The nomenclature of the ration and/or menu is considered minimum essential information and shall thus be clearly identified on the ration (outer packaging) in at least the two official NATO languages; English and French.
+2. The nomenclature of the ration and/or menu is considered minimum essential information and shall thus be clearly identified on the ration (outer packaging) in at least English.
+The additional use of French is recommended.
 It is also highly desirable that additional information regarding the ration such as component listings, instructions for proper use or preparation, and safety warnings be provided in English and French.